kaitlinnowell/readme-generator/README.md

 ## Installation

 Clone the repository.
-Then run npm install from this folder to get all packages installed.
+Then run npm install from readme-generator folder in terminal to get all packages installed.
+Make sure Node.js has been previously installed.

 ## Usage

 Use this application to generate a readme.md file.
-The generated file will be located in the output folder so as to not override this readme.
+Open the readme-generator folder in terminal and run 'None index.js' The generated file will be located in the output folder so as to not override this readme.

 ## License